Xyntopia/all-MiniLM-L6-v2/README.md

 npm i @xenova/transformers
 ```

-You can then use the model for computing embeddings like this:
+You can then use the model to compute embeddings like this:

 ```js
 import { pipeline } from '@xenova/transformers';